damian-vvang/HouseAnimation/README.md

 # HouseAnimation

-A simple animation of the house day cycle.
+A simple animation of the house day and night cycle.
 The project was made for the purposes of the university task.
 The project was made using a set of technologies: Java Script and HTML.

 ## Demo